yjunyeu/tp/docs/DeveloperGuide.md

    1. Test case: `find CS2103T`<br>
       Expected: No person is displayed in the list.
 A message indicates `No results found!`

-3. Find a person with name and module.
+3. Find persons with name and module.
    1. Prerequisites: There are three persons in the list (`Aaron` taking `CS2100`, `Ben` taking `IS1108`, `Timothy` taking `CS2030`).
    1. Test case: `find Aaron CS2100`<br>
      Expected: Only Aaron is displayed in the list.
 A message indicates `1 person listed!`